UN adds Russia to list of shame for killing children in Ukraine | Law-Order

 United Nations Secretary-General Antonio Guterres called out Russia on Thursday for killing 136 children in Ukraine in 2022, adding its armed forces to a global list of offenders, according to a report to the U.N.
 Security Council seen by Reuters.
 The United Nations also verified that Russian armed forces and affiliated groups maimed 518 children and carried out 480 attacks on schools and hospitals.
 Russian armed forces also used 91 children as human shields, according to the report.

 Russia has denied targeting civilians since it invaded Ukraine on Feb.
 24, 2022.
-Ukrainian armed forces killed 80 children, maimed 175 children and carried out 212 attacks on schools and hospitals, the report verified.
+The report also verified that Ukrainian armed forces killed 80 children, maimed 175 children and carried out 212 attacks on schools and hospitals.
 The Ukrainian armed forces are not on the global offenders list.

+Guterres said in the report that he was "particularly shocked" by the high number of children killed and maimed and attacks on schools and hospitals by Russian armed forces.
+He also said he was "particularly disturbed" by the high number of such offenses against children by Ukrainian armed forces.

+Russia's mission to the United Nations in New York did not immediately respond to a request for comment on the report.
+Guterres' annual report to the 15-member Security Council on children and armed conflict covers the killing, maiming, sexual abuse, abduction or recruitment of children, denial of aid access and targeting of schools and hospitals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)